wswartzendruber/la4k/README.md

 ### NodeJS

-The following bridges are available for NodeJS:
+The following bridge is available for NodeJS:

 | Module                           | Gradle Syntax                                | Activation                                   |
 |----------------------------------|----------------------------------------------|----------------------------------------------|